ibm-cloud-docs/citrix-netscaler-vpx/hsm-order-certificate.md

 {:note: .note}
 {:important: .important}

-# Order an SSL Certificate
+# Order an SSL certificate
 {: #order-an-ssl-certificate}

 Secure Sockets Layer (SSL) is a technology that encrypts traffic between the client application and the server application, and is accomplished by using a public key/private key system that uses an SSL certificate.